Hosting your own dedicated game server provides you with a customizable gaming experience unlike any other.

 - The pros and cons of making your own server.

-- The hardware required for an at-home server build.
+- The hardware and resources necessary for building a server PC.

 - How to set up a game server for both Steam and non-Steam games.